Skip to content

 * Improved quality

-* Obtainable by top antena
+* Obtainable by the top antenna

 * Increased reliability of transmission

 Fax service is a very prompt and very inexpensive system.
-By fax, we can easily and promptly transmit printed and written documents in the form of photocopy to any concerned person.
-Today, fax service has become an important part of our daily life.
-It is being used increasingly in health, business, trade, agriculture, banking, insurance, education and various other fields.
+By fax, we can easily and promptly transmit printed and written documents in the form of photocopies to any concerned person.
+(BCom Forms of Modern Communication Notes Study Material)

 (III) ELECTRONIC MAIL

-Just as letters are sent from one place to some other place by dak/post, so also letters are now sent through computer from one place to other.
+Just as letters are sent from one place to some other place by dak/post, so also letters are now sent through the computer from one place to other.
 It is known as e-mail.
-E-mail is a form of using internet.
+E-mail is a form of using the internet.
 Through e-mail, a message can be communicated from one place to another place faster than any other channel/media of communication.(BCom Forms of Modern Communication Study Notes)

-The matter of the message or letter, that is to be communicated, is prepared by word processor on the computer screen; then it is transmitted to the desired address by telephone network/cable network.
-The whole matter of the message or letter is exhibited on the computer screen/TV Screen of the concerned person at that address.
 If necessary, the concerned person can take out its print also.
 If the concerned person is not present near the computer, then the matter of the message/letter is stored in the memory of the computer.
 The concerned person as and when he returns to the computer, can get the information that a message is in the memory and he can get it exhibited on the screen.

 In 1960, e-mail was known as CBMS, i.e., Computer Based Messaging System.
 In 1974, Western Union got it registered under its trademark as ‘Electronic mail’.

 Method of Sending E-mail.
 For sending e-mail in addition to computer and internet connection you require an e-mail address, and also software related to e-mail.
+(BCom Forms of Modern Communication Notes Study Material)

 If you want to send e-mail to some person then you first click on ‘Start’ of the windows and click on the sign ‘Programme’.
-Now the list of all the programmes in the computer will appear on the screen.
+Now the list of all the programs on the computer will appear on the screen.
 You will find ‘Outlook Express’ also in the list.
 After you click on ‘Outlook Express’ it will start.
 ‘New Mail’ sign will appear on the screen.
-Click it, and ‘New Message’ window will open.
+Click it, and the ‘New Message’ window will open.
 In the box where ‘To’ is written, write e-mail address.
-Below “To’ you find a box CC, where you can enter other persons’ addresses if you are required to send message to others also.
-Below this you find ‘Subject box in which you write the title of your subject matter and enter the whole message in the blank space.
-After entering the complete message, click on the icon ‘send’ on the left corner of the window ‘New Message’.
-If you are already connected with ‘Modem’ or ‘Internet’ then your message will immediately be transmitted, otherwise your message will be stored in ‘Out box’ and when you get connected to internet, the message will be transmitted.
+Below “To’ you find a box CC, where you can enter other persons’ addresses if you are required to send messages to others also.
+(BCom Forms of Modern Communication Notes Study Material)

-E-mail can be sent in Hindi also, but for this a particular software is required.
-Such software of liplite or l-lip are available on internet.
-You can download liplite from www.dac.org. or l-lip from www.nit.gov. in.
-Through them you can easily, send your e-mail in Hindi, provided that the concerned software is also available in the computer of the receiver.(BCom Forms of Modern Communication Study Notes)
+E-mail can be sent in Hindi also, but for this, a particular software is required.
+Such software as lip lite or l-lip are available on the internet.
+You can download lip lite from www.dac.org. or l-lip from www.nit.gov. in.
+Through them, you can easily, send your e-mail in Hindi, provided that the concerned software is also available on the computer of the receiver.

 Method of Receiving E-mail.
 It is very easy and simple to receive e-mail.
-If your computer is having Outlook Express or any E-mail software, then after getting connected to Internet, this software will itself search the message.
+If your computer is having Outlook Express or any E-mail software, then after getting connected to the Internet, this software will search the message.
 If there is any message it will shine on the task bar of the computer screen.
 You can open Outlook Express and read your e-mail message.

 E-mail terminology in short.